 That's not the case anymore.

 Now, today, as users, we can do it all.
 We can ask Google questions.
-We can type a unique search query and request any type of information and know that the search engine will understand it.
+We can type a unique search query and request any type of information and know that the search engine will understand it and present us with the applicable results on the SERP.
 We can even speak our question as a voice search query into our mobile devices!

 But as SEOs, we face a problem.
 There are an infinite number of search phrases now and try as you might, you’ll never find the exact one your audience uses.

 Why?
 Because there isn’t a single phrase like that.
-People search so differently now.
+Searchers act so differently now.
 They do it the way that works for them, and that includes how they describe the object of their search.

 So, how do you research keywords, then?
-To understand it, we must look at keyword research elements – topics, keywords, and categories - more closely.
+To understand this, we must look at keyword research elements – topics, keywords, and categories – more closely.

 What are Topics, Keywords, and Categories?